 Whatever route you choose to take in terms of an ACH business loan, make sure you borrow responsibly.

 How to Apply for an ACH Business Loan

 Applying for an ACH business loan requires several pieces of information including:

 - Bank statements for the last 3-6 months

-ACH loans are an option for small businesses with bad credit because cash flow has more bearing than credit in the lender’s decision.
-Indeed, lenders consider a company’s viability and future cash projections as well as review deposits and cash-flow statements to assess the average daily balance of the business checking account.
+With ACH loans, credit doesn’t weigh heavily into a lender’s decision.
+Instead, cash flow has more bearing than a borrower’s credit score and history.
+Indeed, lenders consider a company’s viability and future cash projections.
+They also will review deposits and cash-flow statements to assess the average daily balance of the business checking account.

-If a prospective lender is confident that your business has enough cash on hand to sustain operations while meeting repayment obligations, your application will likely be approved fairly quickly.
-The whole process, from application to funding, can happen as fast as the same day.
+If a lender is confident your business has enough cash on hand to sustain operations while meeting repayment obligations, your application will likely be approved (and fairly quickly).
+The whole process, from application to funding, could happen as fast as the same day in some instances.

 - Invoice financing

 - Business credit cards